-Nuclear power has been used at sea since the US Navy launched the Nautilus in 1955 (pictured below*).
+Nuclear power has been used at sea since the US Navy launched the Nautilus in 1955 (pictured above*).
 In the meantime, there have been many thousands of safe reactor operating years achieved in the maritime environment.
 Today, there are approximately 100 reactors in maritime use.
 Russia has operated nuclear-powered icebreakers since 1957 and has a floating nuclear power plant operating, China is also expected to build 20 floating nuclear power plants.

 It’s quite clear that nuclear power in the maritime environment is a proven technology, it is also completely zero-emission.
 So, is power from the atom an option to help the industry meet the IMO GHG 2050 requirements?
 Public perception is an important factor to consider when looking at nuclear power, some say, ‘it’s too expensive’ or ‘it’s not safe’ and ‘we do not understand it’.
 LR’s Global Head of Technology, Risk Management, Vince Jenkins takes a closer look at these challenges and determines whether they are true or false.